 I’m a former linguist and teacher (and professional dancer) with an MA from the University of Oxford and a PGCE from the Institute of Education, London.
 I have postgraduate diplomas in psychotherapy and supervision and a postgraduate certificate in dreamwork.
 I am also an EMDR Europe Accredited Practitioner and integrate up-to-date EMDR into my work.

-I learned to work with developmental trauma and dissociative disorders ‘from the bottom up’, from my own experience of healing and integration over seven years of an integrative, relational ego state therapy; while practising yoga, and the many skilled teachers from whom I learned, especially Catherine Annis and Bridget Woods-Kramer, taught me the power of working with the body to heal complex trauma.
-At the same time, I started reading everything I could find on the new ways of understanding and working with trauma and dissociation, and attending courses and seminars; among many others, I have completed Dr Bessel van der Kolk’s courses, Intensive Trauma Treatment and The Body Keeps the Score, Deborah Korn’s course, Treating Complex Trauma: Optimal Integration of Treatment Models, at the Cape Cod Institute in the US, Sarah Scholte’s course, Fundamentals of Somatic Experiencing, Arne Hofmann’s EMDR in the Treatment of Depression, advanced EMDR courses with Mark Brayne, EMDR Consultant training with Sandi Richman in Manchester, and in London: EMDR Europe Standard Accredited Training, advanced training in The Progressive Approach to EMDR with Dolores Mosquera, Attachment-Focused EMDR training with Laurel Parnell.
+I learned to work with developmental trauma and dissociative disorders ‘from the bottom up’, from my own experience of healing and integration over seven years of an integrative, relational psychotherapy; while practising yoga, and the many skilled teachers from whom I learned, especially Catherine Annis and Bridget Woods-Kramer, taught me the power of working with the body to heal complex trauma.
+At the same time, I started reading everything I could find on the new ways of understanding and working with trauma and dissociation, and attending courses and seminars.
+For instance, among many other courses, I have completed Dr Bessel van der Kolk’s Intensive Trauma Treatment and The Body Keeps the Score, Deborah Korn’s Working with Complex Trauma: Optimal Integration of Treatment Models, at the Cape Cod Institute in the US, Sarah Schlote’s Fundamentals of Somatic Experiencing, Arne Hofmann’s EMDR in the Treatment of Depression, advanced EMDR courses with Mark Brayne, EMDR Consultant training with Sandi Richman in Manchester, and in London: EMDR Europe Standard Accredited Training, advanced training in The Progressive Approach to EMDR with Dolores Mosquera and Attachment-Focused EMDR training with Laurel Parnell.